 I hooked up a TV screen to my computer, opened a GoPro cycling video and got on my stationary exercise bike.
 Then I started peddling.
 As the cyclist went around the park I followed along like it was a regular exercise video.

 Virtually Travel the World From Your Living Room

 For my first virtual bike ride, I went around a local provincial park.
 The second was in another country.
 Seeing the moving scenery and traveling around the park made the indoor workout better.
 It was the first time that my indoor bike ride was fun.

 The stationary bike workouts improved my leg strength and cardio cardiovascular endurance.
 Biking is one of the best ways to get fit, even if you only doing indoor workouts.
 The main problem with working out indoors is the lack of wind makes me really hot.
 Outdoor workouts tend to be cooler.

 From my house, there are only four good cycling routes.
-For the past fifteen years, I have been biking to the same three provincial parks.
+For the past 15 years, I have been biking to the same three provincial parks.
 Virtually there are hundreds of parks and cycling routes to choose from.
 In the last three weeks, I have used six virtual bike ride videos that were recorded in different locations.

 Watching the cycling video made the indoor workout more enjoyable.
 I started using my exercise bike again and I started using my elliptical trainer more often.

 I put a GoPro camera on my bicycle helmet and biked around a provincial park.
 The scenery looked great and the ride was relaxing.
 It turned out well and it was really easy to make.
 If you have the equipment then making the video is as easy as biking to the beach.